+Fig. 6.

-Figure 6 – VHDL code that implements the control logic.
+VHDL code to implement the control logic.

-4. DSP and Embedded Software.
+4. DSP and Embedded Software

-We have strategically chosen to implement the entire system by real-time embedded software that is running on DSP.
-The embedded software includes the sampling mechanism, the digital filters, the PID control loop, the PWM timing mechanisms, the polarity detector, communication, and more.
-Figure 7 describes the block diagram of the embedded software.
-In order to accomplish all of the above tasks in real-time, we need a suitable high-speed processor with large enough memory.
-In addition, the processor should contain high-resolution PWM units, 32-bits Timer, and fast ADC units.
-The most suitable processor for our mission is the Texas Instrument Delfino processor [x2].
-This processor currently has several versions running on a clock rate of 150 MHz to 300 MHz.
-Furthermore, there are versions with multiple cores.
-In our initial design, we used the TMS320F28335 150 MHz versions (for the new design, TMS320F28377D is preferred).
-This controller includes a floating-point unit (FPU) essential for real-time calculations of all our tasks, 512 KB of Flash memory for programming and 68 KB of SRAM for the data.
-It has sixteen fast analog to digital converter (ADC) channels with a conversion time of 80 ns; six enhance capture (ECAP) units that can serve as 32-bits counters, peripheral interrupt expansion (PIE) that supports all peripheral interrupts, and a wide range of communication units (SCI, SPI, CAN, I2C).
-In particular, this controller includes several channels of enhancing high-resolution pulse width modulation (HREPWM) with a pulse width resolution of 130 ps.
-The HRPWM unit has a trip zone (TZ) mechanism to give continual protection over the current and short circuit in the load.
-In addition to the TZ, the microcontroller has a dead band (DB) mechanism designed to drive switches in the full-bridge architecture.
+For strategic reasons, we have chosen to implement the entire system via real-time embedded software running on a DSP.
+The embedded software includes the sampling mechanism, the digital filters, the PID control loop, the PWM timing mechanisms, the polarity detector, and communication functions.
+Fig. 7 shows the block diagram of the embedded software.
+In order to accomplish all of the described tasks in real time, we need a suitable high-speed processor with sufficient memory.
+In addition, the processor should contain high-resolution PWM units, a 32-bit timer, and fast analog-to-digital converter (ADC) units.
+The most suitable processor for our purpose is the Texas Instruments Delfino microcontroller [22].
+This currently has several versions, running on clock rates of 150 to 300 MHz.
+Furthermore, versions are available with multiple cores.
+In our initial design, we used the TMS320F28335 150 MHz version (for the later design, the TMS320F28377D was preferred).
+This controller includes a floating-point unit (FPU), essential for real-time calculations of all our tasks, 512 kB of flash memory for programming, and 68 kB of SRAM for the data.
+It has 16 fast ADC channels with a conversion time of 80 ns, six enhanced capture (ECAP) units that can serve as 32-bit counters, peripheral interrupt expansion (PIE) that supports all peripheral interrupts, and a wide range of communication units (SCI, SPI, CAN, I2C).
+In particular, this controller includes several channels of enhanced high-resolution pulse-width modulation (HRPWM), with a resolution of 130 ps.
+The HRPWM unit has a trip-zone (TZ) mechanism to give continual protection in relation to the current and short circuits in the load.
+In addition to this TZ submodule, the microcontroller has a dead-band (DB) mechanism designed to drive switches in the full-bridge architecture.
 We used two complementary HRPWM channels of the DSP (PWM1, PWM2) to trigger the gate driver.

 4.1 Polarity Detector

-Back to Figure 7, the software is based on several interrupts having a well-defined hierarchy.
-The software's highest priority interrupt is triggered by the PWM mechanism at the bridge's switching rate, which is 150 kHz.
+As represented in Fig. 7, the software is based on several interrupts in a well-defined hierarchy.
+The software’s highest priority interrupt is triggered by the PWM mechanism at the bridge's switching rate, which is 150 kHz.
 The PWM mechanism schedules the ADC unit that generates the interrupt at the end of the conversion.
-That is, in every PWM cycle that occurs every 6.7 microseconds, the 16 ADC channels are sampled.
-Three of these 16 channels sample the input voltage (VIN), the output voltage (VOUT), and the inductor current (iL).
-The rest of the ADC channels are sample the input (Ii) and output (Isen) currents and several control values in the system for debugging.
-The samples of the first three channels (VIN, VOUT, iL) are filtered by median and finite impulse response (FIR) digital filters.
-The filtered samples are then transferred to polarity detectors that are based on zero-cross detecting.
-In order to achieve accurate, reliable, and error-free polarity detection, the polarity detector contains a mechanism of hysteresis and a mechanism of blanking.
-The polarity detectors produce ‘1’ logic in the positive half cycle and ‘0’ in the negative half cycle of each signal.
-The logic signals are transmitted to the control logic unit mentioned above.
+That is, in each PWM cycle, occurring every 6.7 μs, the 16 ADC channels are sampled.
+Three of these 16 channels involve sampling of the input voltage (VIN), the output voltage (VOUT), and the inductor current (IL).
+The rest of the ADC channels sample the input (IIN) and output (ISEN) currents, and several control values in the system for debugging.
+The samples of the first three channels (VIN, VOUT, and IL) are filtered by median and finite impulse response (FIR) digital filters.
+The filtered samples are then transferred to polarity detectors that are based on zero-crossing detection.
+In order to achieve accurate, reliable, and error-free polarity detection, the polarity detector contains a hysteresis mechanism and a blanking mechanism.
+The polarity detectors produce a logic ‘1’ in the positive half-cycle and a ‘0’ in the negative half-cycle of each signal.
+The logic signals are transmitted to the control logic unit.